LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

 The SUNAdjointCheckpointScheme API
 ==================================

-The :c:type:`SUNAdjointCheckpointScheme` base class provides an inteface for checkpointing states during forward integration and accessing them as needed during the backwards integration of the adjoint model.
+The :c:type:`SUNAdjointCheckpointScheme` base class provides an interface for checkpointing states during forward integration and accessing them as needed during the backwards integration of the adjoint model.